Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Infotiger](https://alpha.infotiger.com/): Allows choosing between multiple different sorting algorithms (date, text length, PageRank, and "AND").
 Supports English and German.
 The legacy version allows submitting links via a web-form or email, but I don't know if that has an impact on the more recent alpha version.
 - [search.tl](http://www.search.tl/): Generalist search for one <abbr title="top-level domain">TLD</abbr> at a time (defaults to .com).
 I'm not sure why you'd want to always limit your searches to a single TLD, but now you can.[^9] There isn't any visible UI for changing the TLD for available results; you need to add/change the `tld` URL parameter.
 For example, to search .org sites, append `&tld=org` to the URL.
 It seems to be connected to [Amidalla](http://www.amidalla.de/), but Amidalla doesn't seem to currently be operational.
 Amidalla allows users to manually add URLs to its index and directory; I have yet to see if doing so impacts search.tl results.
 - [Kozmonavt](https://kozmonavt.ml/): Has a small index of almost 5 million sites.
 If I want to find the website for a certain project, Kozmonavt works well (provided its index has crawled said website).
 It works poorly for learning things and finding general information.
 I cannot recommend it for anything serious since it lacks contact information, a privacy policy, or any other information about the org/people who made it.
 Discovered in the seirdy.one access logs.
-- Burf.co: Very small index, but seems fine at ranking more relevant results higher.
+- [Burf.co](https://burf.co/): Very small index, but seems fine at ranking more relevant results higher.
 Allows site submission without any extra steps.
-Down as of late June 2021.
 - [ChatNoir](https://www.chatnoir.eu/): An experimental engine by researchers that uses the [Common Crawl](https://commoncrawl.org/) index.
 The engine is [open source](https://github.com/chatnoir-eu).
 See the [announcement](https://groups.google.com/g/common-crawl/c/3o2dOHpeRxo/m/H2Osqz9dAAAJ) on the Common Crawl mailing list (Google Groups).

 ### Unusable engines, irrelevant results